shspage/illustrator-scripts/readme.md

 noiseRotate.jsx
 ======================
-This script changes the angle of the selected page items using Perlin (Symplex) noise.
+This script changes the angle of the selected page items using Perlin (Simplex) noise.
 The same include script as above required.

 noiseScale.jsx
 ======================
-This script changes the size of the selected page items using Perlin (Symplex) noise.
+This script changes the size of the selected page items using Perlin (Simplex) noise.
 The same include script as above required.
 ![desc_noiseScale](https://github.com/shspage/illustrator-scripts/raw/master/image/desc_noiseScale.png)